 A joined Watsi on October 12th, 2015.
 Four years ago, A became the 1551st member to automatically support a new Watsi patient every month.
-Since then, 3,825 more people have become monthly donors!
-A's most recent donation supported Sopheak, a housewife from Cambodia, to fund ear surgery.
+Since then, 3,982 more people have become monthly donors!
+A's most recent donation supported Sarah, a child from Haiti, to fund prep and transport for heart surgery.

 A has funded healthcare for 767 patients in 13 countries.

 Sarah has a cardiac condition called pulmonary atresia, in which one of the four valves of the heart is missing, and blood cannot adequately reach the lungs.
 Last year, she underwent a procedure called a cardiac catheterization to confirm that her condition can be fixed; now, she is ready to proceed with the surgery.
 Sarah lives with her parents and older brothers in a neighborhood of Port-au-Prince; she likes playing with her cousins and her neighborhood friends.
 Sarah's mother said, "We know this is a very big surgery for Sarah but are hopeful that when it is done her heart will be normal."